 If you don't have your copy of the Provider Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
 You may ask Member Services for more information about our network providers, including their qualifications.
-You can also see the Provider Directory at allwell.pahealthwellness.com, or download it from this website.
+You can also see the Provider Directory at www.wellcare.com/allwellPA.
 Both Member Services and the website can give you the most up-to-date information about changes in our network providers.

-SECTION 4 Your monthly premium for Allwell Medicare Simple (HMO)
+SECTION 4 Your monthly premium for Wellcare Patriot Giveback (HMO)